maaaaciej/ecommerce/README.md

 Added a component that renders each item in the cart-item array inside of the cart on our page.
 Added a checkout page that renders all of the cart items, as well as a total amount.
 Changed all of the state and prop functions in redux to use the reselect library.
 Refactored some things here and there.

 Debugged a lot as well, and made a mental note of checking style-compability across browsers before checking it off my todo list.

+<i>3/7/2020</i>

+Final update of the day!
+Managed to include functionality for dynamically adding and removing items to the cart directly from the checkout page.
+The application is starting to come together nicely now.

+Think i will work on the nested routing of the different categories in in the shop (/shop/mens shows all of the items with type mens, etc..) tomorrow.